Engineering blog

 Cons of Direct Modeling

 We hope this article has given you some insight into parametric vs direct modeling.
-Neither method is inherently better than the other – which one to use generally depends on your unique business needs.
+Neither of the methods is inherently better than the other – which one to use generally depends on your business needs.
 Many prefer to take a blended approach.

 Experienced CAD experts can leverage the best of both parametric and direct modeling techniques without being limited by their shortcomings.
 This results in the best of both worlds, that is, better quality, enhanced speed, and higher focus on innovation.